If You Are Being Abused

 - Create a safety plan for leaving work.
 Talk with your supervisor and building security at work and provide a picture of the abuser, if possible.
 If you have an Order of Protection, give the security guard or receptionist a copy.

-- Keep a journal of harassing phone calls and times you may see your abuser around the work place or neighborhood.
+- Keep a journal of harassing calls, texts or social media posts and times you may see your abuser around the work place or neighborhood.
 Save and/or print any threatening emails.
 Keep a journal of anything that happens between you, the abuser, and the children regarding visitation.

 Additional Information and Resources: